Elephantopus carolinianus

 Elephantopus carolinianus, with the common names Carolina elephantsfoot or leafy elephant's foot, is a species of flowering plant in the Asteraceae family.
 It is native to the south-central and southeastern United States.

 Description

 Elephantopus carolinianus is a perennial herb sometimes as much as 120 cm (4 feet) tall.
 Leaves are elliptic or ovate to lanceolate, up to 12 cm (5 inches) long, larger toward the base of the plant and decreasing in size moving up the stem.
 The leaves are darker on the upper side than they are on the lower side and are lightly hairy.
-They are alternate along the stem, becoming spaced farther apart higher on the stem.
+They are alternate along the stem, becoming spaced further apart higher on the stem.
 At the plant's base, the leaves are very close together, as close as .25 in apart.

 The plant produces numerous small flower heads in a tight cluster, each head generally containing only 4-5 florets.
 The cluster of flower heads is supported by 3 bracts that resemble leaves and are 1–3 cm long.
 The lavender, or sometimes white, flowers bloom August to October.
 Flowers last for one day.